nt1m/website/posts/my-decade-retrospective-of-the-internet.md

 Five years ago, I was applying for university and had to write [a personal statement](https://www.ucas.com/undergraduate/applying-university/how-write-ucas-undergraduate-personal-statement) to distinguish myself from other candidates.
 What led me to write this blog post was the following section:

 > At the age of nine, I used to make startpages using Microsoft Word so my mother could easily access her links.
 A year later, I looked for better ones online, and found one on deviantART that I downloaded.
 I got curious about how it worked, so I explored the HTML code and got thrown into the amazing world of web development and web design!
-That deviantART online community has been a great place of exchange where I got to collaborate and interact with different computer enthusiasts, coders and digital artists, on various projects […]
+That deviantART online community has been a great place of exchange where I got to collaborate and interact with different computer enthusiasts, coders and digital artists, on various projects. […]

 — An overly enthusiastic 15 year-old me applying for university